 Also in the Antler Hill area near the winery is a playground and mini animal zoo which was a perfect way for our kiddoes to blow off some steam at the end of the day.
+(And honestly probably their favorite thing to see on the estate!)
 Even as much as we had walked around already, our munchkins went to town and played hard; we practically had to tear them away from looking at the animals.

 We spent essentially two full days at the estate, and thoroughly enjoyed it all!
 Our two-day passes allowed us the flexibility to take our time, as well as go on a hike.
-If you only have one day, my recommended itinerary would be to arrive early, tour the house, take a break/eat lunch, explore the gardens, drive around the estate on whatever roads catch your fancy, and wind up the day at the wine tasting/playground/petting zoo.
+If you only have one day, and would like to know what I recommend to see at the Biltmore, I would arrive early, tour the house, take a break/eat lunch, explore the gardens, drive around the estate on whatever roads catch your fancy, and wind up the day at the wine tasting/playground/petting zoo.
 Then go home and sleep well!

 If you’re planning a visit let me know!
 Is there anything else you’d like to hear about?